 This is a family of psychoactive drugs known as depressants because they depress or slow down mental and bodily functions.
 Well-known types include diazepam (first branded and often known as Valium) and alprazolam (Xanax).
 They have legitimate medicinal uses for conditions such as anxiety but can be abused and are known to be addictive.

 Alcohol is one of the earliest and most commonly used recreational substances in human history.
-In many places it is freely available and socially acceptable but alcohol is still one of the most addicting drugs in the world.
+In many places, it is freely available and socially acceptable but alcohol is still one of the most addicting drugs in the world.
 It depresses the central nervous system and can relieve anxiety and loosen inhibitions, helping the drinker to relax.
-Over time a tolerance can build, meaning the drinker needs to consume more to get the same effect and eventually to even feel normal.
+Over time tolerance can build, meaning the drinker needs to consume more to get the same effect and eventually to even feel normal.

 Cocaine is a stimulant that can produce feelings of euphoria, increased alertness and energy.
-It can also have dangerous effects such as rapid heart rate and increased blood pressure however.
+It can also have dangerous effects such as rapid heart rate and increased blood pressure, however.
 It increases levels of available dopamine in the brain by preventing the chemical from being recycled back into cells.
 This can quickly lead to the brain being less sensitive to dopamine, meaning the user needs more and more cocaine for the same effect, often leading to dangerous ‘binges’.

 The Lancet study’s finding that nicotine’s addictiveness could be compared to illegal drugs like cocaine caused a lot of controversy at the time.
 Nicotine is certainly highly addictive however and withdrawal symptoms can include powerful cravings, irritability, trouble sleeping and more.
-Burning tobacco and additives like tar are the elements of smoking that cause the physical harm, but it’s the nicotine that keeps you coming back for more.
+Burning tobacco and additives like tar are the elements of smoking that cause physical harm, but it’s the nicotine that keeps you coming back for more.

 Methadone is commonly used as a substitute for heroin and other opioids.
-It is less harmful than heroin and easier to administer in controlled doses, but is still an addictive substance.
+It is less harmful than heroin and easier to administer in controlled doses but is still an addictive substance.
 Some critics argue that methadone programmes merely swap one addiction for another but studies have shown it can be effective in stabilising heroin addicts and helping them to come off the more harmful drug.

 Amphetamines are a stimulant family of drugs that can produce a burst of energy and release the ‘pleasure chemical’ dopamine.
 This positive ‘reward’ feeling can be highly addictive.
 There are medical types of amphetamine that can be used to treat a range of illnesses and disorders but misuse can produce negative or dangerous effects including heart problems, paranoia and increased levels of aggression.

 Like benzodiazepines, barbiturates are a class of prescription medications that can be used legitimately but are still generally considered one of the ten most addictive drugs in the world.
-They can cause drowsiness and a feeling of relaxation but repeated use can lead to an increase in tolerance.
+They can cause drowsiness and a feeling of relaxation but repeated use can lead to an increase intolerance.
 Overdoses can be fatal and withdrawal symptoms can be extreme.